 Our technology is designed to be a key enabler in certain Automotive and Industrial market applications.
 Because our technology must be integrated into a broader solution by our customers, it is critical that we achieve design wins with these customers.
-The time to achieve a design wins varies based on the market and application.
-We consider design wins to be critical to our future success, although the revenue that may be generated by each design win and the time necessary to achieve such a win can vary significantly, making it difficult to predict our financial performance.
+The time to achieve a design win varies based on the market and application.
+We consider design wins to be critical to our future success, although the revenue that may be generated by each design win and the time necessary to achieve such a design win can vary significantly, making it difficult to predict our financial performance.
 In the Industrial market, our strategy has been to sell our lidar solutions to customers utilizing components that are sourced, in part, from the Tier 2 automotive supply chain and assembled by our contract manufacturing partners.
 In the Automotive market, we will utilize a licensing model with Tier 1 suppliers that would generate a royalty for us and, hence, can be more easily replicated with multiple Tier 1 suppliers.
 As the Tier 2 automotive supply chain matures, we intend to leverage those suppliers, and the volume created for the Automotive market, to participate in the Industrial market.
 With that in mind, in the fourth quarter of 2023, we made the decision to wind down our existing product line for the Industrial market and curtail support until we achieve sufficient scale in our automotive products, which we believe represents our largest market opportunity.
 If we fail to achieve sufficient scale in our automotive products, we may not be in a position to reenter the Industrial market in the time frame we expect, or at all.
-In addition, as discussed above, the decision by our former Tier 1 partner, Continental, to discontinue our joint lidar development program could have a material and adverse effect on our business.